Ian Gentle: Career

 As an artist, Gentle took inspiration from Arte Povera, which makes sculptural assemblages from everyday found materials.
 Gentle worked across multiple mediums, including sculpture, drawing, painting, printmaking and installation.
 Gentle's signature style were sculptural installations constructed from scavenged eucalyptus branches that were fused using wire, nails and putty into elegant stick drawings.

 Gentle's work is held in many public and private collections both nationally and internationally, including the Art Gallery of New South Wales, the Art Gallery of South Australia, Sydney College of the Arts, Wollongong City Gallery, University of Wollongong, Griffith University, the Art Gallery of Western Australia, Artbank, Snowy Mountains Authority, Sydney College of Advanced Education, IBM Collection, Neiman Marcus (Dallas, USA), and Taipei Fine Arts Museum (Taiwan).

 Gentle had his first exhibition in a commercial gallery in 1975 at Stairs Gallery, on Crown Street in Wollongong, and also won the Ashfield Art Award.
 In 1977 he won the United Telecasters Sculpture Prize, and in 1979 he won the Blake Prize for Religious Art, an Australian art prize awarded for art that explores spirituality.
 It was during this time that Gentle moved to the New South Wales South Coast, living in Jamberoo, next to painter Guy Warren and sculptor Bert Flugelman.

 During the 1980s, Gentle taught at West Wollongong TAFE Art School and the National Art School East Sydney TAFE.
 Gentle exhibited widely throughout the 1980s in solo and group exhibitions, both nationally and internationally, including in Dallas and Houston, Texas, in the United States.
 In 1982, Gentle won the Visual Arts Board Grant, exhibited in the Adelaide Festival and was artist in residence at Contemporary Art Society Gallery, represented by Macquarie Galleries.
 In 1983, Gentle was the artist in resident at Praxis Contemporary Art Space, Freemantle, Western Australia, and in 1984, he won the Randwick Art Prize.

 In 1986, Gentle moved to Clifton School of Arts, a two-story building that was constructed by the community of Clifton in 1911.
-Nestled at the foot of the Illawarra escarpment, overlooking the ocean near the current day Seacliff Bridge, the space is a profoundly beautiful environment for inspiring creative practice.
-At the time, another prominent artist from Sydney, painter Brett Whiteley, had inquired about the space, however, the Clifton School of Arts Committee was not taken by the city slicker, and offered the place to Gentle.
+Nestled at the foot of the Illawarra escarpment, it overlooks the ocean near the current day Seacliff Bridge.
+At the time, another prominent artist from Sydney, painter Brett Whiteley, had inquired about the space, however, the Clifton School of Arts Committee offered the place to Gentle.
 Here, Gentle set up his living quarters downstairs and studio upstairs, with his time at the Clifton School of Arts being one of the most productive and influential periods of his career.
 Gentle transformed this space, with bundles of sticks that he used in his sculptures piled against the walls or suspended from the ceiling, with sticks that were in the process of metamorphosing into sculptures making an interconnect network across the space.